brianluft/arcadia/project/TASKS.md

     - `--configFile "$ARCADIA_CONFIG_FILE" --promptFile "temp/prompt.txt" --storageFolder "temp/" --outputFile "temp/output.txt"`
     - *🤖 Created test script that writes the specified prompt to temp/prompt.txt and calls ComputerUse.exe run with all required parameters including ARCADIA_CONFIG_FILE environment variable.*

+- [ ] I'm getting an error about a trailing comma in `config.jsonc`.
+That file has comments and trailing commas.
+Furthermore, that error is showing up in the status report in `MainForm` and not in a message box, so I could only briefly catch it before the window closed.
+All exceptions should be shown in message boxes.

+# Phase - Code cleanup

+- [ ] You are creating _multiple_ DI trees, one for each command.
+Don't do that.
+Make a single DI tree for the whole application before parsing any commands.

+- [ ] Review all .cs files and make sure they are using file-scoped namespaces like `namespace ComputerUse;`

 # Phase - MCP Integration

 - [ ] Add `computerUse` section to `config.jsonc` with optional `enable` property that defaults to false.
 Computer use tool is available only when an OpenAI key is present AND enable is true.